max-cohen54/AD_trigger_training/L1AD/HLS/README.md

 1. Ensure environment variables are set for Vitis HLS backend
 2. Run the script to perform the conversion
 3. The synthesized design will be generated in 'FiorDiLatte_Topo2A_trigger_VAE' directory
+4. Run the software custom modification wrapper (haven't been developed!)

 ## Notes